By Phoebe Farag Mikhail

 Resolve to stay inspired.

-Dare to Inspire: Sustain the Fire of Inspiration in Work and Life by Allison Holzer, Sandra Spataro, and Jen Grace Baron
+Dare to Inspire: Sustain the Fire of Inspiration in Work

 Resolve to use time wisely and well.

-Resolve to achieve goals.
+Resolve to achieve your goals.

-I extensively reviewed this excellent book by leadership and productivity guru Michael Hyatt on this blog post and this one.
+I extensively reviewed Your Best Year Ever: A Five-Step Plan for Achieving Your Most Important Goals by Michael Hyatt on this blog post and this one.
 Your Best Year Ever is a readable and useful book of steps for effectively achieving both personal and professional goals based on some of the latest research on human behavior and motivation.
 Three of my biggest takeaways was how regret can be a force for change, gratitude can contribute to goal achievement, and working on goals in community helps us to better achieve them.
-Purchase Your Best Year Ever on Indiebound here (affiliate link), Amazon here (affiliate link), and Audible here (affiliate link).

 Resolve to build better habits.

-There are countless books on building habits, but this one stands out.
-In Better than Before, Rubin does not take a “one size fits all” approach when it comes to building good habits (and breaking bad ones).
+In Better than Before: Mastering the Habits of Our Everyday Lives, Gretchen Rubin does not take a “one size fits all” approach when it comes to building good habits (and breaking bad ones).
 She instead describes “Four Tendencies” that people fall under when it comes to keeping habits: obliger, questioner, rebel, and upholder.
 As a tendency, this means that no one is boxed into any one category, but a general trend towards a certain type of behavior.
-An “obliger” is someone who tends to follow through and fulfill tasks if there are others dependent on them.
-A ”questioner” questions everything until fully convinced before doing something or meeting an expectation.
-A “rebel” resists all rules, whether imposed internally or externally, and an “upholder” is able to meet both internal expectations and external ones.
 For people with each of these tendencies, Rubin offers suggestions for how they can harness those tendencies to best build up good habits.
 Read my full review of the book here.
-Purchase Better than Before on Indiebound here (affiliate link), on Amazon here (affiliate link), and on Audible here (affiliate link).

 Resolve to build stronger connections with family

 I knew all about the benefits of reading picture books aloud to young children.
-But The Read-Aloud Family took it to an entirely new level – that the benefits of reading together continue even after children have learned to read on their own.
-I became a zealot for reading aloud together with my kids as soon as I had finished this book – for all the benefits of reading aloud, the biggest and most important benefit to me, which Mackenzie goes into great detail in The Read-Aloud Family, is the way reading together builds lasting connections.
-As a family we have built stronger connections by reading aloud and listening to books together.
-A long drive on our way to Montreal and back is marked by all of us listening to Jennifer Neilson’s middle grade novel, A Night Divided.
-We’ve made memories reading the Little House series together and visiting Almanzo Wilder’s farm in upstate New York.
-Several books have sparked wonderful conversations with my children.
-It’s become a fun game trying to find books that we can call enjoy.
-We have recently discovered The Wollstonecraft Detective Agency book series on audio, and it is great fun.
-I highly recommend this book, as well as The Enchanted Hour: The Miraculous Power of Reading Aloud in an Age of Distraction by Meghan Cox Gurdon, which I reviewed extensively here.
-Purchase The Read-Aloud Family from Indiebound here (affiliate link), Amazon here (affiliate link), and Audible here (affiliate link).
+But The Read-Aloud Family: Making Meaningful and Lasting Connections with Your Kids by Sarah Mackenzie took it to an entirely new level – that the benefits of reading together continue even after children have learned to read on their own.
+I became a zealot for reading aloud together with my kids as soon as I had finished this book – for all the benefits of reading aloud, the biggest and most important benefit to me, which Mackenzie goes into great detail in The Read-Aloud Family, is the way reading

 Resolve to live with more joy.

-Is your word of the year JOY?
-My own book, Putting Joy into Practice, is the book for you.
+Practice: Seven Ways to Lift Your Spirit from the Early Church is the book for you.
 In it I describe seven practices that help us reorient ourselves to live lives of joy – even in the midst of struggles.
 Each practice includes stories from church history and contemporary times to connect the concept to living examples, and is followed by specific ways we can integrate it into our lives.
 So many people who have read the book already have found it helpful.
 You can learn more about it, watch me speak about it, or listen to audio interviews and podcasts about it here.

-I am a part of the Amazon Associates program and the IndieBound Affiliates program.
+I am a part of the Amazon Associates program and the Bookshop Affiliates program.
 Some of the links above are affiliate links.
 If you choose to make a purchase via those links, I will receive a small commission for referring you at no extra cost to you.
 You are under no obligation to purchase the items through my links, but if you do, you will be helping support the cost of running this blog and providing you with the writing and reviews you enjoy.
 Your support is much appreciated!

 Ireny